Prayut Chan-o-cha: Human rights

-According to Human Right Watch report in 2015, the military junta had sent human rights situation into "free fall".
+According to Human Rights Watch report in 2015, the military junta had sent human rights situation into "free fall".
 The NCPO had severely repressed freedom of expression, association and peaceful assembly, detained hundreds mostly without charge, and tried civilians in military courts with no right to appeal.

 Prayut is known for often mocking the media.
 In late September, Prayut mocked a journalist during a press conference with his infamous sentence "I'll smack you with the podium" after he was asked whether he intended to be prime minister from a coup d'état only, but not from an election.
 In November, Prayut pulled the ears and ruffed the hair of a reporter while the reporter was reaching out with his microphone.
 In December, Prayut was caught on camera, threw a banana peel at a cameraman's head after getting annoyed by reporters.

 When Prayut was speaking at an event in Khon Kaen on 11 November 2014, five students called 'Dao Din group' from Khon Kaen University sitting near the podium stood up and flashed a salute seen as a sign of silent dissent against a brutal authoritarian state, inspired by Hollywood film series the Hunger Games, the three-fingered salute was widely used by protesters since May 2014.
 Army officials later took them to a military camp and were detained for "attitude adjustment".
 One of the five students, Pai Dao Din, is co-leader of the monarchy reform movement.

 In February 2015, Prayut declared he had the power to forcefully close media outlets.
 In March, when asked how the government would deal with journalists who did not adhere to the government's laws, he replied jokingly, "We'll probably just execute them".
 His remarks were condemned by the International Federation of Journalists (IFJ).

 Prayut said in March that his government had elevated the fight against human trafficking to the top of the national agenda, along with drug suppression.
 He blamed Illegal, unreported and unregulated fishing, on inaction and ignorance by the Yingluck cabinet.
 He vowed to ban fishing operators if they are found to violate laws and abuse workers, and that could be extended to other Thai exports like rice or rubber.
 He warned the media that reporting on slavery labour in the Thai fishing industry could affect national security.
 Prayut also supported providing more aid to farmers, increasing the sale of Thai rubber to China, and completing a potash mining project to cut farmers' cost of fertiliser.
 He also encouraged manufacturers to cut packaging costs, particularly "beautiful packaging".